Woman arrested after two sets of twin boys die in house fire

 London Fire Commissioner Andy Roe also earlier said the children’s deaths had “left everyone numb with profound sadness”.

-Police officers were seen going in and out of the property, whose once-white facade was blackened.
+Police officers were seen going in and out of the property, where the once-white facade was blackened.

 The Metropolitan Police said the children’s next of kin are aware and will be provided with specialist support.